 Are you a cattle farmer, or have access to market in the livestock industry?
-With our SODAQ Cowtracker, you can now start tracking cattle anywhere in the world.
+With our SODAQ cattle tracker, you can now start tracking cattle anywhere in the world.
 For communication we have embedded a Microchip LoRa module, so the devices can connect either over a public network, such as Everynet or The Things Network are deploying.
 We also offer Lorix Gateways, which in combination with the cattle tracker serve as a fully private, autonomous solution.

 One of the main issues that many cattle trackers have is the necessity of constantly charging the battery by manually plugging them into charging stations.
 Having to constantly monitor the battery level of the tracker and to check it's charge is extremely time consuming.
 To solve this issue, we designed the tracker to have a 0.5W solar panel that harvests energy from the sunlight.
 Moreover, the tracker uses an integrated LiPo battery that holds the charge for longer periods of time and is guaranteed to charge whenever the solar panel is exposed to sunlight!

-Another significant benefit offered by the SODAQ LoRa Cowtracker v2 is that it is fully customisable with Arduino code.
+Another significant benefit offered by the SODAQ LoRa cattle tracker v2 is that it is fully customizable with Arduino code.
 This implies that not only are you able to utilize a range of open-source software, but you are also able to ensure that your device never becomes outdated as you can always upgrade it's functionality yourself.
 This provides the added benefit over traditional "plug-n-play" devices as you are able to avoid the risk of becoming dependent on the manufacturers' devices without options for bug-fixing or customisability.

 A product that looks like it could work, like a prototype, is good.
 But products that are actually working are even better.
 We are proud to say that our Cattle Tracker has been used extensively in the field all around the world.
-As an example we like to highlight one of our clients whom has utilised 50 units in the Bavarian Alps using TTN.
+As an example, we like to highlight one of our clients whom has utilised 50 units in the Bavarian Alps using TTN.
 Amongst other things, he measured the location of his many cows and managed to visualize these as seen below.

 How does it track location?

 How can you see the location?
-Well, SODAQ’s tracker uses LoRa technology, an 868/915 MHz antenna and GPS for effective geolocation and communication!
+Well, SODAQ’s cattle tracker uses LoRa technology, an 868/915 MHz antenna and GPS for effective geolocation and communication!
 Thus, a person or system monitoring the animal is able to track wherever the animal goes.
 As well, the GPS tracking system is connected to the internet over LoRa to share its own location.

 Specifications and Datasheet